Why Ballarat needs action on the lack of parking in the CBD

 They want change.

 Another multi-storey parking solution has long been needed in the CBD.
-But businesses are also calling for parking restrictions to be changed, to ease the situation they're facing right now.
+And in the short-term, businesses want the current parking restrictions eased.

+The Courier was inundated by reaction to the parking problems, some of which you can read here.

+To really understand this issue and how it's impacting people, reporter Nieve Walton hit the streets on Friday speaking to business operators, their staff and customers.

+Adam Spencer spoke to a long-time CBD delivery driver, who found navigating Armstrong Street's sole loading zone a nightmare.

-While 1000 carparks were promised by the state government six years ago, we only have about 150 built and more coming shortly - along with hospital parking.
-It's a far cry from what was promised.
+And Alex Ford revisited the 1000 carparks that were promised by the state government six years ago.
+We only have about 150 built so far and more coming shortly - along with hospital parking.
+It's a far cry from what was promised. .

-There's long-term thinking about how we prepare for a future without cars in the CBD, encouraging people on foot.

-But there is a disconnect.
-Businesses are telling us they need a solution that supports them in the short-term.

-Staff lack adequate parking options, with some walking kilometres for parking during the day, including the over the railway line in Doveton Street, or our new train station car park.
+Staff lack adequate parking options, with some walking kilometres for all-day parking, including over the railway line in Doveton Street, or in our new train station car park.

 But that's not a ideal option for our hospitality workers who work into the night.
 Nor is the Central Square multi-storey parking that only operates until 7pm most nights.

-For those who want to come into the CBD for shopping or dining, will find parking if they want to - and are prepared to do laps around the block to find it.
+Those who want to come into the CBD for shopping or dining will find parking if they want to.
+It's the old Ballarat tradition of doing laps around the block to find it.

 Others simply won't bother.